Please discuss payment methods with Dr. Z before making a payment.

-1. If your child's doctor/neurologist has recommended CBT, make sure to get a written prescription.
-When you call your insurance, inform them that CBT has been "prescribed" by your child's medical doctor, and be ready to provide a copy of the prescription if they request it.
+1. If you/your child's physician has recommended CBT, get a written prescription.
+When you call your insurance, inform them that CBT has been "prescribed" by your child's medical doctor and provide a copy of the prescription.

-2. If CBT is "medically necessary," you should use this language with your insurance.
-If CBT has been recommended or prescribed by a medical doctor, it may be considered medically necessary, especially if your child has missed a significant amount of school or his/her functioning is impaired.
-It is more likely that an insurance company will cover a service if it is medically necessary.
+2. If CBT is "medically necessary," use this language with your insurance.
+If CBT has been recommended or prescribed by a physician, it may be considered medically necessary, especially if you/your child has missed a significant amount of school or his/her functioning is impaired.
+An insurance company is more likely to cover a service if it's medically necessary.

-3. If your child has had pain or health issues for 3 or more months, this may be considered "chronic pain/illness."
+3. If you/your child has had pain or health issues for 3 or more months, this is typically considered "chronic pain/illness."
 If it applies, use this term when you speak with your insurance.
 This is an important reimbursement designation and may affect the likelihood that your claim is reimbursed.

 4. Always get the name of the person with whom you are speaking and note the date.

 5. If your insurance company denies you coverage for CBT, ask for this in writing.
 Ask to speak with a manager and work your way up if you believe your claim is valid.

-7. As a reason not to reimburse out-of-network services, insurance companies may say they have "hundreds" of providers who do this exact same work & have the same training.
-As the service recipient, YOU HAVE THE RIGHT to specify what you want in a provider: e.g.: male/female, level of training (Masters vs PhD), type of training (CBT vs psychodynamic, etc), specific expertise (child/teen, chronic pain), and availability (after school and evenings vs mornings, etc).
-If you are told that there are many providers in your area who have all of these qualifications, get the names of these providers, call them, and call back your insurance company when you find discrepancies.
-Insurance companies should not send you to providers who cannot effectively or appropriately help your child.
+7. As a reason not to reimburse out-of-network services, insurance companies often say they have "hundreds of CBT therapists in-network."
+As the service recipient, you are permitted to specify what you want in a provider: e.g.: male/female, specific expertise (child/teen, chronic pain), someone who works closely with your physicians, etc. If you're told that there are many providers in your area who have all of these qualifications, get the names of these providers, call them, and call back your insurance company when you find discrepancies.
+Insurance companies should not send you to providers who cannot effectively or appropriately help you/your child.